KenKundert/inform/doc/index.rst

    * - :ref:`os_error desc`
      - Generates clean messages for operating system errors

+   * - :ref:`parse_range desc`
+     - Converts a set of numbers from a succinct, readable string that␣ summarizes the set.

    * - :ref:`plural desc`
      - Pluralizes a word if needed.

-   * - :ref:`ppp desc`
-     - Print function, used when debugging code.

    * - :ref:`progressbar desc`
      - Used to generate progress bars.